avi20072008/expense-master/README.md

-# expense-master
-Expense Tracker Project
+# Expense Tracker Project

 This project is created using React, Vite, and TypeScript.

+This project handles basic expenses and shows them in a tabular format.